Ring or little finger, limitation of motion — VA Rating Criteria (38 CFR DC 5230)

 Secondary conditions caused or aggravated by Ring or little finger, limitation of motion may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Ring or little finger, limitation of motion?
+What evidence supports a higher rating for Ring or little finger, limitation of motion?

 Get a Personalized Rating Analysis